All past Zoom events were recorded and are available on our YouTube Channel and Facebook page.

 Conserving land increases property values near these greenspaces too.

 When we conserve land, all living things win.
-But our mission cannot be accomplished without the collective effort, generosity and giving of many.

 North Port's neighborhoods are SO much more than a mass collection of 10,000 square foot parcels of land created by General Development Corporation in the 1960's.